mknapik1/website/content/en/docs/admin/cluster-large.md

 ## Support

-At {{page.version}}, Kubernetes supports clusters with up to 5000 nodes.
+At {{< param "version" >}}, Kubernetes supports clusters with up to 5000 nodes.
 More specifically, we support configurations that meet *all* of the following criteria:

 * No more than 5000 nodes
 * No more than 150000 total pods